 What is MetaMask, How Does it Work, and How do You Use it?

-MetaMask is an Ethereum web browser extension that acts as a Ethereum wallet.
+MetaMask is an Ethereum web browser extension that acts as an Ethereum wallet and an interface for Ethereum-based dApps.
 MetaMask allows users to sign smart contracts and interface with Ethereum dApps (distributed Ethereum-based applications) without running a full Ethereum node.

 The bottomline being that MetaMask allows users to do anything Ethereum related (like interact with smart contracts, send/store/receive Ether, or interface with Ethereum-based web apps) just by running a simple browser extension.
 The benefit is that this avoids users having to run all the Ethereum software themselves (MetaMask runs that for you on their servers).